aquaris-dev/aquaris-dev.github.io/contribute.md

 See [http://lineageos.org/community/](http://lineageos.org/community/) for more information on how you can help.

-We're excited for your contribution to make Android even better on BQ devices.
+We're excited for your contribution to make Android even better on bq devices.